The Relevance of ICT in Modern Agricultural Technology

 IoT, in particular, has several applications in agriculture, from real-time monitoring of soil, plant, and animal health using in-situ sensors to tracking the origin of a product or agri-commodity and its environmental impact, as well as its storage environments along the supply chain.

-Estimates suggest that by 2030, IoT could potentially evolve into the ‘Internet of Action’ where sensors and machines, based on in-built AI and data analytics capacity, will also be capable of self-optimising and initiating activities on their own, without much human intervention.
+Estimates suggest that by 2030, IoT could potentially evolve into the ‘Internet of Action’ where sensors and machines, based on in-built AI and data analytics capacity, will also be capable of self-optimizing and initiating activities on their own, without much human intervention.

 THE ROLE OF ICT: REVAMPING MODERN AGRICULTURAL TECHNOLOGY

 ICT farming, particularly the use of multimedia technology and other innovative approaches to interactive knowledge transfer processes, is transforming agricultural extension services.
 ICT has been instrumental in empowering farmers through knowledge and building their capacity to incorporate various environment-friendly practices around regenerative agriculture in order to achieve rural and agricultural developmental goals.
 Some of the key areas where ICT in agriculture plays a vital role are:

 Regulatory policy and governance